thoughteer/figma-static-localizer/README.md

 The plugin will then also suggest a list of phrases that should be translated in order to complete the translation.

+You might get a `... does not fit into the box` error while translating into an RTL language if your font doesn't have the required symbols.
+Try [font substitution](#font-substitution) in this case.

 ### Currency conversion

 - Select components to convert